 Who wants to spend afternoons of your trip feeling groggy and completely out of it, only to be wide awake at four in the morning with nobody to talk to?

 But from my way-too-many experiences of jet lag — and what works for a few friends of mine, too — here are my top six hints to help you perhaps not beat jet lag, but at least feel a bit more human when you start your trip.

-At the very least, last until nine in the evening before you hit the sack, or if you absolutely must take a nap, keep it strictly shorter than an hour.
+At the very least, last until nine in the evening before you hit the sack.
+Or if you absolutely must take a nap, keep it strictly shorter than an hour.
 On the other hand, if your body clock doesn’t want to go to bed, make it.
 Don’t stay up past midnight even if you’re not tired.
 It’s all about getting used to the new situation as fast as you can.

-Tip #2: Don’t Lie Awake For Hours
+Tip #2: Don’t Lie Awake for Hours

 This happened to me recently after a flight from Frankfurt to Singapore, and I was lucky that my husband had the same problem — so we got up for an hour and played cards until we felt a little tired again, then went back to sleep until morning.

 Tip #3: Get It Right While You’re Still on the Plane

-As tempting as it can be to indulge in that free wine on a long flight (and heck, I don’t even have to drive), I try to stop at a small glass with a meal.
+As tempting as it can be to indulge in that free wine on a long flight (and heck, I don’t even have to drive!), I try to stop at a small glass with a meal.
 One glass helps me sleep, so I figure that’s helping.
 Otherwise I drink endless amounts of water which has the healthy side effect of me having to get up often to visit the bathroom.
-Since I started following this routine more closely, my jet lag recovery time has definitely decreased.
+Since I started following this routine more closely, my jet lag recovery time has substantially decreased.

 Travelers like me who are lucky to snooze for a few minutes should go for a “daytime” flight that lands in the late afternoon or evening, at which time you’ll be so exhausted from a prolonged lack of sleep that you’ll be able to fall asleep at the right time.